 - Egg

-Next form the salmon mixture into patties.
-I use my hands for this but you could also use an ice cream scoop to scoop out balls then smash them to flatten them.
+- Form the mixture into patties around ½ inch thick and 2½ to 3 inches wide.
+I use my hands for this, but you could also use an ice cream or cookie scoop to scoop out balls and then smash them to flatten them.
 I aim for patties about ½ in thick and 2 ½ to 3 inches wide.
-If you are serving as appetizers you may want to go a little smaller.
+If you are serving them as appetizers, you may want to go a little smaller.

-These are really versatile.
-You can make them smaller if you want to serve them as an appetizer or larger ones are great served atop a simple salad or on a bun as a sandwich.
+These are salmon cakes really versatile.
+You can make them smaller to serve them as an appetizer or larger ones are great served on top of a simple salad or even on a bun as a sandwich.
 They're also great just by themselves with a side of tarter sauce or remoulade sauce for dipping.

 Salmon Cakes